Jump to a section:

-On August 23, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
-This means that the vaccine is not considered experimental and that it meets the high standards the FDA requires for approval.
+On August 23, 2021, the U.S. Food and Drug Administration fully approved the Pfizer/BioNTech COVID-19 vaccine for those 16 and up.
+The Moderna vaccine was fully approved for those 18 and up on January 31, 2022.
+This means that these vaccines are not considered experimental and that they meet the high standards the FDA requires for approval.

 Starting in Summer 2021 and continuing thereafter, Augsburg will follow all standard policies as outlined in its catalogs.